NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Ring of Sigils.md

 **Bulk** 0; **Size** med
 **Usage** wornring

 This silver band is carved with the personal sigils of different individuals, adding one to represent you when you invest it.
-The ring allows you to cast [[Spells/Sigil|Sigil]] as an arcane innate cantrip.
+The ring allows you to cast [[Sigil|Sigil]] as an arcane innate cantrip.

 * * *